What are the factors that are affecting the gut health of your pet?

 There are many infectious pathogens, particularly Salmonella that are directly related to gut health conditions and diseases, and often result in inflammatory diseases, diarrhea, and reduced longevity

 Underdevelopment of the intestinal tract is often a result of stress or poor nutrition.
 If villi growth is compromised and the immune system underdeveloped, pet owners will see significant reductions in health and longevity.

-Intestinal inflammation can occur from infection, poor nutrition or environmental stress and impairs the ruminant’s ability to absorb nutrients and achieve its genetic potential.
+Intestinal inflammation can occur from infection, poor nutrition or environmental stress and impairs the pet’s ability to absorb nutrients and as a consequence, it will not fully benefit from a balanced diet.
 The lining of the intestine can also become compromised and cause conditions such as leaky gut.

 Constipation or irregular bowel movements are one of the most common issues associated with a pets digestive system and is often caused by issues related to dietary imbalances, lack of exercise, excessive grooming, medication and many more.
 Balanced, healthy feed that stimulates healthy bowel movements is a cheap and effective way of managing your pets digestive health.